TechFems-projects-and-resources/flexbox-practice/README.md

 We use the previous code.
 In the CSS for the container, set `flex-direction: row`, remove the height and set `justify-content:center` and `align-items: center`.

 **Align self**
 1. The `align-self` property is similar to the `align-items` property.
-But instead of collectively aligning items, the `align-self` will align one flex item along the cross axis. **Important**: it can overrule the `align-items` property that is set in the parent element.
+But instead of collectively aligning items, the `align-self` will align only one flex item along the cross axis. **Important**: `align-self` can overrule the `align-items` property that is set in the parent element.
-1. To try this out, use the item 3 selector and add a height of 150 pixels.
+1. To try this out, use the `.item-3` selector and add a height of 150 pixels.
 This item 3 will be your reference point (more on this later).
-1. Apply `align-self` to item 4: use the item 4 selector and add the `align-self` property and set this to `flex-start`.
+1. Apply `align-self` to item 4: use the `.item-4` selector and add the `align-self` property and set this to `flex-start`.
 Try out `flex-end` as well.
 1. Now set the value to `stretch`.
 You will see that item 4 stretches to the same size as item 3 (that is why it is the reference point).
-1. Test out what happens if you use `align-self: space-between` and other values such as center, space-around, etc.
+1. Test out what happens if you use `align-self: space-between` and other values such as `center`, `space-around`, etc.

 **Order of items**
 1. The `order` property is used to change the position of flex items in the container.
 1. To test this, we are going to create selectors for all flex items and change their order.
-1. Comment out the `.items-3` and `.items-4` code in your CSS, and add the selectors `.item-1`, `.item-2`, `.item-3`, `.item-4`, `.item-5`.
+1. Add the selectors `.item-1`, `.item-2` and `.item-5`.
+Remove the code from selectors `.item-3` and `.item-4`.
+Now you should have selectors for item-1 to item-5.
-1. The initial order is set to zero: `order: 0`.
-This is important: we start to count from index 0.
+1. The initial order of the items is set to zero: `order: 0`.
+This is important: by defaut, we start to count from index 0.
 1. We can set the order property for each item and change their position that way.
 Try to move the items around: move item-1 to position 3, item-2 to position 4, item-3 to position 0, item-4 to position 1 and item-5 to position 2.
 1. The order of the item numbers in the row should now be 3 - 4 - 5 - 1 - 2.
 Try some variations, moving the items around in the row.
 Make sure you get back to the 3 - 4 - 5 - 1 - 2 order.